 Only 70 more homes have sold so far in 2019 versus 2018 in Guelph, but it’s actually a decline of 210 homes sold versus 2017.
 The price bracket of homes selling at $350,000 or less has declined 20% over the past two years as the average price in Guelph picks up- that’s 180 fewer homes available under $350,000.

-If you’re purchasing in the bracket of $550,000-$650,000, you’ve likely noticed there is a little more competition in Guelph as this price bracket has experienced an increase of 80 sales alone in 2019 – more than the total increase.
+If you’re purchasing in the bracket of $550,000-$650,000, you’ve likely noticed there is a little more competition in Guelph.
+This price bracket has experienced an increase of 80 sales alone in 2019 – more than the total increase.
 If you’re a buyer in this price bracket, you may rightly feel frustrated at the competition.
-If you’re a seller in this bracket, discuss marketing strategies with your Realtor® to ensure that your home stands out from the rest.
+If you’re a seller, discuss marketing strategies with your Realtor® to develop a strong plan.

-Considering Guelph home prices continue to rise slowly, this does raise the question of affordability and options for younger, older and lower-income individuals to realize their dream of homeownership.
-If the market does soften as some predict, it’s quite likely we’ll witness a major migration of buyers to Guelph and sellers out of Guelph as everyone shifts to a more affordable market.
+Considering Guelph home prices continue to rise slowly, this does raise the question of affordability.
+If the market does soften as some predict, we’ll witness a major migration of buyers to Guelph.
+Guelph sellers will move out of Guelph as everyone shifts to a more affordable market.
+(2021 update: This has happened!)

 Source: GDAR data, Jan- June sales data 2017-2019.
 Excludes areas with less than 10 sales per year.